-Please check one of the following g: Does Not Meet Standard Meets the Standard Exceeds Standard I, but also wish to include evidence within this "Exceeds Standard" section, wi ith or without checking "Exc ceeds Standard") Teacher Comments: Supervisor's Response: Standard 9: Teacher w orks productively w vith others, in accordance with AISC Standard 9: Teacher w beliefs. orks productively w vith others, in accordance with AISC beliefs. vith others, in accordance with AISC vith others, in accordance with AISC beliefs. vith others, in accordance with AISC Please check one of the following g: beliefs. rith others, in accordance with AISC □ Exceeds Standard Please check one of the following Does Not Meet Standard g: Exceeds Standard Please check one of the following Does Not Meet Standard g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you g: Meets the Standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with g: Meets the Standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with g: Meets the Standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with g: Meets the Standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with g: Meets the Standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with Teacher Comments: g: Meets the Standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with Teacher Comments: g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with Teacher Comments: g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with Teacher Comments: g: Meets the Standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, with Teacher Comments: g: Meets the Standard ☐ Exceeds Standard
+Please check one of the following g: ☐ Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you "Exceeds Standard" section, w l, but also wish to include evidence within this eeds Standard") Teacher Comments: Supervisor's Response: Standard 9: Teacher w beliefs. orks productively w vith others, in accordance with AISC vith others, in accordance with AISC beliefs. vith others, in accordance with AISC beliefs.
+Please check one of the following g: beliefs. rith others, in accordance with AISC ☐ Exceeds Standard Please check one of the following Does Not Meet Standard g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w Teacher Comments: g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w Teacher Comments: g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w Teacher Comments: g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard Please check one of the following Does Not Meet Standard (Note: You may identify that you "Exceeds Standard" section, w Teacher Comments: g: Meets the Standard ou are meeting the standard ☐ Exceeds Standard